ljhack/merchant-categorization/README.md

-Merchant Categorization with Clustering & NLP
+🌟 Merchant Categorization with Clustering & NLP

+An AI-powered system to categorize merchants from transactional data using NLP and clustering techniques!

 🚀 Overview

-This project categorizes merchants from transactional data using NLP and clustering techniques.
-It leverages:
+This project categorizes merchants using:

-FastText embeddings for textual representation
+📚 FastText embeddings for textual representation

-UMAP for dimensionality reduction
+🔄 UMAP for dimensionality reduction

-HDBSCAN and KMeans for clustering
+🛠️ HDBSCAN & KMeans for clustering

-WordCloud & Matplotlib for visualization
+🌈 WordCloud & Matplotlib for visualization

 📂 Project Structure